kuldeepaher01/Drone-Detection-Using-Yolov5/README.md

     video file to detect drones in.
 The output will be shown on the screen.
 (You may need to change path of pytorch model in GUI_application.py)
+ 4. We also have dataset hosted on here.

 ## Credits